stwunsch/android_typer/README.md

 # android_typer
-Small program to type on your Android device over your computer keyboard
+Small program to type on your Android device using your computer keyboard

 Works most likely only under Linux!